uwcartlab/webmapping/Chapter08/readme.md

 ###### Figure 1.3: The SVG container on the page and in the DOM

-Once you have added the SVG `container` element, let's try drawing additional SVG graphics within it.
+Once you have added the SVG `container` element, try drawing additional SVG graphics within it.
 For example, to add an inner rectangle to frame our graphics, you might try adding to the `container` block by appending a new rectangle and adding operators to style it (Example 1.5).

 ###### Example 1.5: A block with too many operands in _main.js_